Empagliflozin is used in the treatment of type 2 diabetes

 Empagliflozin increases the loss of sugar through the kidney.

 Common side effects

-- Tell your doctor if you are pregnant or planning to become pregnant or are breastfeeding.
+- Notify your doctor if you are or are planning to become pregnant.

 - Type 2 diabetes can be controlled with a proper diet alone or a diet along with exercise.
 A planned diet and exercising are always important when you have diabetes, even when you are taking antidiabetic medicines.

 - Empagliflozin does not help patients who have type 1 diabetes.